Marcello Durazzo

-Portrait of Cardinal Marcello Durazzo by Giovanni Maria Morandi, after 1686.

 Marcello Durazzo (Genoa, 6 March 1633 – Faenza, 12 April 1710) was an Italian Catholic Cardinal and Archbishop.

 Biography

 Marcello Durazzo was born in Genoa in 1633 from a very noble family of the Genoese Republic that had included many prominent figures among its ranks, first of all his father, Cesare Durazzo, who was Doge of Genoa (1665–1667) and had married Giovanna Cervetto.
 He was also the nephew of Cardinal Stefano Durazzo.

 With the intention of undertaking an ecclesiastical career, he enrolled at the University of Perugia where he obtained a doctorate in Ultroque iure.

 He was subsequently appointed Protonotary apostolic from 31 January 1660, then becoming governor of Rimini from 1662 to 1663.
 Governor of Fano in 1663, he became vice-legate in Bologna between 1664 and 1666.
 Governor of Ancona from 30 September 1666 to 1668, then became governor of the Campagna e Marittima Province from 18 April to November 1668.
 He was finally appointed governor of Viterbo on 14 December 1668, then moving to the governorship of Perugia from 18 July 1670 to 4 May 1671.
 He was appointed Referendary of the Tribunal of the Apostolic Signatura in 1671, only then receiving his Holy orders.

 Elected titular Titular Archbishop of Chalcedon on 4 May 1671, he became Apostolic nuncio to the Duchy of Savoy from 17 June of that same year until 1672 when, on 28 June, he was appointed assistant to the Papal Throne.
 Apostolic visitor and governor of Loreto from 1672, he became vice-legate to Avignon from 19 August 1672.
 Appointed Apostolic nuncio to Portugal from 12 April 1673, after 12 years in Portugal, he moved to the Nunciature in the Kingdom of Spain on 5 May 1685.